📋 REGULATORY ANALYSIS Real executive order - Official sources | v45.3 Presidential-Grade

 REVOKED

-Biden's October 2023 "Safe, Secure, and Trustworthy AI" executive order is revoked entirely.
-All compliance deadlines, reporting requirements, and safety mandates under E.O.
-14110 are eliminated effective immediately.
+Biden's October 2023 "Safe, Secure, and Trustworthy AI" order is fully canceled.
+All deadlines, reporting rules, and safety requirements from E.O.
+14110 are gone, starting right away.

 All Agencies All Requirements